 Mitzi Reavis, RN, BSN and mother of two dyslexic boys, shares her thoughts on her experience working with Lexercise.

-“Our family is currently doing Lexercise with our 7 year old dyslexic son.
+“Our family is currently doing Lexercise with our 7-year-old dyslexic son.
 He is doing well and loves it.
 We tutor at home once per week online with my laptop and a webcam.
 Our son then has prescriptive Lexercise games to do daily.
 I also have lesson material sent to me via email to work with him as well.
-Our 18 year old eldest son is dyslexic as well.
-Years ago we tutored with Sandie Barrie-Blackley the Founder of Lexercise in her private practice.
+Our 18-year-old eldest son is dyslexic as well.
+Years ago we tutored with Sandie Barrie-Blackley, founder of Lexercise in her private practice.
 She is a great tutor and my son did excellent.
 We loaded our children in the car and drove to the appointment and waited while our son tutored.

 Fast forward to today – would I choose to drive to a tutor lesson or Lexercise in the comfort of my home?
 I love having tutoring in my home and not having to travel.
 Sandie was a great tutor, but I enjoy Lexercise at home and am thankful she had the vision to create it.”

 -Mitzi Reavis RN BSN

 Did you know?
 Dyslexia is neurobiological and genetic in origin.
 If you or one of your family members has dyslexia or a history of reading difficulty, your children are at a 40% higher risk of dyslexia and it’s important to closely monitor your child’s reading and writing development while they are young.